google-research-datasets/AgreeSum/README.md

-This repository contains the raw dataset used for the agreement-oriented multi-doc summarization (AgreeSum) task from ["AgreeSum: Agreement-Oriented Multi-Document Summarization"]() to appear in the Findings of ACL 2021.
+This repository contains the raw dataset used for the agreement-oriented multi-doc summarization (AgreeSum) task from ["AgreeSum: Agreement-Oriented Multi-Document Summarization"]() to appear in the Findings of the ACL:
+ACL-IJCNLP 2021.

 The dataset consists of summaries from Wikipedia Current Events Portal (WCEP), along with associated news article URLs (up to four) and whether or not the summary entails the main passage of each news article.
-Entailment here is defined as "Does the article contain all the information presented in the summary?".
+Entailment here is defined as "Does the article contain all the information presented in the summary?"
 The dataset consists of 18K cluster-summary pairs, coming from 5.5K WCEP summaries.
 1K cluster-summary pairs are annotated, which corresponds to ~8K article-summary entailment annotations.